kikito/bump.lua/README.md

 * `col.vy`: the difference between `item`'s "current `top`" and `future_t`

 The most interesting attribute is `col.other`.
 In some cases it is more than enough - for example if `item` is one of those bullets that disappear when impacting the player, you don't need to know more - you must make the bullet disappear.
-But in other cases you need to *resolve* the collision.

-Bump collisions have 3 ways of resolving collisions: touch, slide and bounce.
+Very often you'll just be ok by checking `collisions[1]` (especially if you have been dilligent using `filter`).
+The reason `world:check()` returns a list instead of a single collisions is that in some cases you might want to "skip" some collisions, or react to several of them in a single frame.

+For example, imagine a player which collides on the same frame with a coin first, an enemy fireball, and the floor.

+* since `cols[1].other` will be a coin, you will want to make the coin disappear (maybe with a sound) and increase the player's score.
+* `cols[2].other` will be a fireball, so you will want to decrease the player's health and make the fireball disappear.
+* `cols[3].other` will be a ground tile, so you will need to stop the player from "falling down", and maybe align it with the ground.

+The first two can be handled just by using detection, but "aligning the player with the ground" requires *collision resolution*.

+The 3 methos provided by `bump` for handling resolution are called `touch`, `slide` and `bounce`.

 ``` lua
 local tl, tt, nx, ny = col:getTouch()
 ```
-Returns the coordinates to which you would have to move `item` so that it "touches" (without colliding) `other`.
+Returns the coordinates to which you would have to move `item` so that it "touches" (without colliding) `col.other`.

 ![touch](img/touch.png)